Search by Keyword

-The second order of business was rehearsing and then recording five takes of the song with just John on acoustic guitar and Ringo on vocals.
+The second order of business was rehearsing and then recording five takes of the song, photographic evidence from this day showing the instrumentation being just John on his Epiphone Casino electric guitar and Ringo on vocals.
+These photos indicate that the lights were dimmed in the studio and a floor lamp was lit to create a suitable mood for this tender lullaby to be recorded.
 Interestingly, each of the five recorded takes began with an unscripted spoken word introduction by Ringo.
 Mark Lewisohn's book “The Beatles Recording Sessions” records what three of these introductions were.
 One was “Come on children!
 It's time to toddle off to bed.
 We've had a lovely day at the park and now it's time for sleep.”
 Another was “Put all those toys away.
 Yes, Daddy will sing a song for you!”
 And yet another was “Cover yourself up, Charlie.
 Pull those covers up and off you go to dreamland!”

 Some of the rehearsals, as it turned out, featured George Martin on piano instead of John on acoustic guitar.
 Geoff Emerick continues: “During the rehearsal run-throughs, John and Yoko stayed up in the control room while the other three Beatles remained down in the studio with George Martin, who played piano while Paul and George Harrison coached their drummer on phrasing and pitching.
 That created a unity that had rarely been present in these sessions.
 Just getting Yoko out of the studio seemed to lighten the atmosphere tremendously.”